-28804 Cybersmiths - The Cybersmiths and TechWorkshop have taught us how to program PedroPathing, let us use their practice field, given mechanical feedback and troubleshooting, and been incredibly supportive!
+28804 - Cybersmiths - The Cybersmiths and TechWorkshop have taught us how to program PedroPathing, let us use their practice field, given mechanical feedback and troubleshooting, and been incredibly supportive!

 26606 - H.I.V.E.
 Saline, MI.
-Their lead coach Jeroen Spitael has provided a lot of feedback and guidance to our lead coach.
-They helped us to find a cart, and even picked it up and brought it from west Michigan right to our team!
+Lead coach Jeroen Spitael provided a lot of feedback and guidance to our coaches.

+Helped us find a cart and picked it up from west Michigan-> right to our team!
 Their guidance has been extremely supportive and instrumental to helping us start our team.
-They also introduced us to the Michigan South-Central Robotics League (MSCRL), which we ended up joining.
-Coach Spitael also helped us with concepts for our improved lift mechanism!
+They also introduced us to the Michigan South-Central Robotics League (MSCRL) which we joined.
+Coach Spitael also helped us with improved lift mechanism concepts!